 3.2.2: Measuring Distances and Areas with Vectors

-Since GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences vector files are representative of real-world objects (representation in the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences model), they represent all factors of the real world - size, shape, length, area, and location.
-When a polygon vector file contains representations of a series of lakes, each one was carefully drawn in the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences with the mouse on top of an image, or digitized The action ( digitizing see digitized ) of creating vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects by defining the location of each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. utilizing a mouse or drawing pad while, most often, looking at and tracing aerial or satellite imagery.
+Since GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences vector files are representative of real-world objects (representation in the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences model), they represent all factors of the real world - size, shape, length, area, and location.
+When a polygon vector file contains representations of a series of lakes, each one was carefully drawn in the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences with the mouse on top of an image, or digitized The action ( digitizing see digitized ) of creating vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects by defining the location of each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. utilizing a mouse or drawing pad while, most often, looking at and tracing aerial or satellite imagery.
 (Chapter Six), which means each one has a calculated area.
 And just like measuring the surface area of a lake (or any irregular object), there is a fair amount of calculus involved.
-Don’t worry, you do not have to solve for it, the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences does it for us in a fraction of a second, but you should know that solving for the area of a curve uses integrals, a method of finding the area under a curve by solving for a large number of rectangles which fit under that curve.
+Don’t worry, you do not have to solve for it, the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences does it for us in a fraction of a second, but you should know that solving for the area of a curve uses integrals, a method of finding the area under a curve by solving for a large number of rectangles which fit under that curve.
 In short, finding the area under a curve is a very challenging thing to do and finding the area of a rectangle is pretty easy - it's the length multiplied by the width.
 If we place a whole bunch of very skinny rectangles under a curve, the rectangles can mimic the curve and we can solve for the area of each one, adding them all together.
 When we look at rasters in the next section, we will see that finding the area of objects is as easy as adding a bunch of squares together.
 While we haven't gotten to that yet, keep in mind how the area of vector polygons are solved vs how the area of pixels within rasters are solved.

 Figure 3.2: Measuring the Area of Polygons using Integrals |